Buzz-brain/teaching-assistant/README.md

 # Teaching Assistant App

  > Teaching Assistant is a modern, cross-platform application designed to empower both students and teachers with seamless classroom management, interactive quizzes, personalized schedules, real-time messaging, and more.
-Built with Expo, React Native, and Appwrite, it delivers a unified, professional experience across Android, iOS, and web—making learning and teaching more efficient, engaging, and accessible for everyone.
+Built with Expo, React Native, and Appwrite, it delivers a unified, professional experience across Android, iOS, and web; making learning and teaching more efficient, engaging, and accessible for everyone.

 ---